zaphar/ucg/docsite/site/content/reference/expressions.md

 `reduce`.
 All of them can process a string, list, or tuple.

-Their syntax starts with either `map` `filter`, or `reduce followed by a symbol that references a valid macro and finally an expression that resolves to either a list or a tuple.
+Their syntax starts with either `map` `filter`, or `reduce followed by a symbol that references a valid func and finally an expression that resolves to either a list or a tuple.

 ### Map expressions

-Map macros should produce either a valid value or a list of [field, value] that will replace the element or field it is curently processing.
+Map functions should produce either a valid value or a list of [field, value] that will replace the element or field it is curently processing.

 **For Lists**

-When mapping a macro across a list the result field can be any valid value.
-The macro is expected to take a single argument.
+When mapping a function across a list the result field can be any valid value.
+The function is expected to take a single argument.

 ```
 let list1 = [1, 2, 3, 4];

-let mapper = macro(item) =>  item + 1;
+let mapper = func (item) =>  item + 1;
 map mapper list1 == [2, 3, 4, 5];
 ```

 **For Tuples**

-Macros for mapping across a tuple are expected to take two arguments.
+Functions for mapping across a tuple are expected to take two arguments.
 The first argument is the name of the field.
 The second argument is the value in that field.
 The result should be a two item list with the first item being the new field name and the second item being the new value.